 Federal Relief Grants included the American Rescue Plan Act (ARPA) funds received from the federal government.
 ARPA was signed into law on March 11, 2021, and included \$8 billion in funds to be awarded as economic assistance to eligible U.S. airports to prevent, prepare for, and respond to the coronavirus disease pandemic.
-On August 10, 2021, the Airport Authority was which awards grants for certain eligible Airport Authority expenditures.
-The \$2.1 million of expenses represents the authority's cost, net of the grant funds utilized in FY23.
-From inception through the end of fiscal year 2023, the Airport Authority has spent \$283.5 million and received reimbursement for \$231.3 million.
+On August 10, 2021, the Airport Authority was awarded a \$78.9 million ARPA grant, which was fully utilized in fiscal year 2022.